-Bearing steels can be exposed to extreme service environments such as high contact pressure, high rotational speed and or elevated temperatures.
-Rolling contact fatigue RCF is therefore a key factor affecting the bearings life.
-Many authors in refs.
-[1-11] have pointed out that non-metallic inclusions (NMI), beside other factors such as hardness, toughness, residual stresses, have a significant influence on these fatigue properties.
-The maximum inclusion size is considered to be the most relevant factor. ^[1-7] SiO2-Al2O3 inclusions are regarded less harmful than Al2O3 or Al2O3-CaO inclusions and the sulfur content, resulting in different amounts of sulfides, has also a strong effect on RCF.
-[1,11] Micro-cracks are preferentially initiated at complex oxisulfides rather than plain sulfides, but no simple relationships can be established. ^[8] Compared to many other steel grades, NMI in bearing steels occur typically in low or very low volume fractions. ^[1-5,9] However, at oxygen contents below 10 ppm the particle size distribution of oxide inclusions can differ quite significantly at almost same oxygen contents ^[4].
-Recent investigations on super clean bearing steels have shown, that MnS type inclusions are not that harmful, while Al2O3, TiN as well as silicates act as favorable sites for crack nucleation.^[3] According to ref.
-[9] the elastic properties, hardness and brittleness of NMI play a decisive role.
-The NMI size distribution, orientation as well as the hot forming process can also influence RCF conditions ^[7,8] but published work on the effect of hot deformation is still sparse. ^[5] The inclusion-matrix interface, in correlation with the chemical This article is protected by copyright.
-All rights reserved composition of the NMI, plays also an important role for RCF ^[2,3,5,9-11], thereby Hot Isostatic Pressing (HIP) can increase RCF life by closing cavities between inclusions and metal matrix. ^[10] As a consequence, the production of high-purity bearing steels is still one of the most demanding challenges in steel metallurgy.
+key factor affecting the bearings life.
+Many authors in previous studies^[1-11] have pointed out that nonmetallic inclusions (NMIs), in addition to other factors such as hardness, toughness, and residual stresses, have a significant influence on these fatigue properties.
+The maximum inclusion size is considered to be the most relevant $factor.^{[1-7]} \quad SiO_2\text{--}Al_2O_3 \quad inclusions \quad are$ regarded less harmful than Al2O3 or Al2O3-CaO inclusions and the sulfur content, resulting in different amounts of sulfides, has also a strong effect on RCF.^[1,11] Microcracks are preferentially initiated at complex oxisulfides rather than plain sulfides, but no simple relationships can be established.^[8] Compared with many other steel grades, NMI in bearing steels occur typically in low or very low volume fractions.^[1-5,9] However, at oxygen contents below 10 ppm, the particle size distribution of oxide inclusions can differ quite significantly at almost same oxygen contents.^[4] Recent investigations on super clean bearing steels have shown, that MnS-type inclusions are not that harmful, whereas Al2O3, TiN as well as silicates act as favorable sites for crack nucleation.^[3] According to the study by Ebert,^[9] the elastic properties, hardness, and brittleness of NMI play a decisive role.
+The NMI size distribution, orientation as well as the hot forming process can also influence RCF conditions^[7,8] but published works on the effect of hot deformation is still sparse.^[5] The inclusion-matrix interface, in correlation with the chemical composition of the NMI, plays also an important role for RCF,^[2,3,5,9-11] thereby hot isostatic pressing (HIP) can increase RCF life by closing cavities between inclusions and metal matrix.^[10] As a consequence, the production of high-purity bearing steels is still one of the most demanding challenges in steel metallurgy.

-Electro slag remelting was developed and is still mainly used to reduce inhomogeneity such as segregations and shrink holes and to improve the cleanliness level, especially regarding large NMI. ^[12-16] The cleanliness level and the type of inclusions depend significantly on the remelting slag. ^[12,13,17-21] The composition and basicity of the slag also have a major effect on silicon losses. ^[12,13,20,22] However, detailed investigations on the effect of various slag composition on the formation and composition of NMI during remelting are still limited, but this topic has gained recent interest to produce steels with lowest amounts of oxygen and NMI.
+Electroslag remelting was developed and is still mainly used to reduce inhomogeneity such as segregations and shrink holes and to improve the cleanliness level, especially regarding large NMI.^[12-16] The cleanliness level and the type of inclusions depend significantly on the remelting slag.^[12,13,17-21] The composition and basicity of the slag also have a major effect on silicon losses.^[12,13,20,22] However, detailed investigations on the effect of various slag compositions on the formation and composition of NMI during remelting are still limited, but this topic has gained recent interest to produce steels with lowest amounts of oxygen and NMI.

-Laboratory experiments starting from a higher oxygen content in the electrode and using a protective atmosphere as well as additions of deoxidants to the slag on a corrosion resistant die steel is described in ref.
-[16], showing a significant reduction of the inclusion content.
-The effects of a protective atmosphere and different slag compositions on the remelting behavior of a hot work tool steel can be found in ref.
-[23].
-The protective gas eliminated the scaling of the electrode and corresponding silicon losses but had little effects on NMI, which were dominantly MA-spinel.
+Laboratory experiments starting from a higher oxygen content in the electrode and using a protective atmosphere as well as additions of deoxidants to the slag on a corrosion resistant die steel is described in the study by Shi et al.,^[16] showing a significant reduction of the inclusion content.
+The effects of a protective atmosphere and different slag compositions on the remelting behavior of a hot work tool steel can be found in the study by Schneider et al.^[23] The protective gas eliminated the scaling of the electrode and corresponding silicon losses but had little effects on NMI, which were dominantly MgO-Al2O3 (MA)-spinel.
 In contrast, using a CaO-free slag had the strongest effect on the steel composition and shifted the NMI composition toward aluminates.
-Other laboratory scale investigations on a die steel show advantages of a protective gas, low filling rations and a multi-component slag over a binary CaF2-Al2O3-slag. ^[24] The majority of the inclusions were MA-spinel or Al2O3 type, but more detailed information are missing for better comparison.
+Other laboratory-scale investigations on a die steel show advantages of a protective gas, low filling rations, and a multicomponent slag over a binary CaF2-Al2O3-slag.^[24] The majority of the inclusions were MA-spinel or Al2O3 type, but more detailed information are missing for better comparison.